JoabsonDeSouza/joabsondesouza/README.md

 I like environments that challenge me to grow and evolve, and that help me find opportunities for personal and professional development.
-By adopting new skills and technologies, I have been able to play a significant role in the success of the teams I have been part of.
+By adopting new skills and technologies, I have been able to play a significant role in the success of the teams I have been part of. \n

 In addition to my professional endeavors, I am deeply passionate about helping people with my personal work, such as HelpMilhas.
 This is an app that I created on a non-profit basis and without any expectations whatsoever, and which has had a surprising result: more than 20,000 downloads on the platforms.